forforeach/Angular2-Unit-Tests/README.md

 # Angular2 Unit Tests
 Angular2 alpha tiny starter that includes unit tests

+** NOTE: This module is out of date and probably should not be used.
+Check out [angular2-starter](https://github.com/forforeach/angular2-starter) instead.

 > This starter uses [gulp.js](http://gulpjs.com/) for a build workflow.

 ## Dependencies